sogaiu/janet-subprocess-notes/doc/ev_with-deadline.md

 ## Information

-`(ev/with-deadline deadline & body)`
+`(ev/with-deadline sec & body)`

-Run a body of code with a deadline, such that if the code does not complete before the deadline is up, it will be canceled.
+Run a body of code with a deadline of `sec` seconds, such that if the code does not complete before the deadline is up, it will be canceled.

-`deadline` is a number of seconds that can have a fractional part.
+`sec` is a number that can have a fractional part.

 ## Sample Code